Analysts Offer Predictions for Lattice Semiconductor Co.’s Q1 2021 Earnings (NASDAQ:LSCC)

 Lattice Semiconductor Co.
-(NASDAQ:LSCC) – Colliers Securities issued their Q1 2021 earnings per share (EPS) estimates for Lattice Semiconductor in a research report issued to clients and investors on Wednesday, February 17th.
-Colliers Securities analyst D. Soderberg expects that the semiconductor company will post earnings per share of $0.12 for the quarter.
-Colliers Securities has a “Buy” rating on the stock.
-Colliers Securities also issued estimates for Lattice Semiconductor’s FY2021 earnings at $0.47 EPS.
+(NASDAQ:LSCC) – Equities research analysts at Jefferies Financial Group lifted their Q1 2021 earnings per share (EPS) estimates for shares of Lattice Semiconductor in a research report issued on Wednesday, February 17th.
+Jefferies Financial Group analyst M. Lipacis now expects that the semiconductor company will earn $0.13 per share for the quarter, up from their prior estimate of $0.10.
+Jefferies Financial Group also issued estimates for Lattice Semiconductor’s Q2 2021 earnings at $0.13 EPS, Q3 2021 earnings at $0.14 EPS, Q4 2021 earnings at $0.15 EPS, FY2021 earnings at $0.53 EPS, Q2 2022 earnings at $0.17 EPS and FY2022 earnings at $0.70 EPS.

-Lattice Semiconductor (NASDAQ:LSCC) last issued its quarterly earnings results on Monday, February 15th.
+Lattice Semiconductor (NASDAQ:LSCC) last posted its quarterly earnings data on Monday, February 15th.
 The semiconductor company reported $0.19 earnings per share for the quarter, topping the Zacks’ consensus estimate of $0.17 by $0.02.
-Lattice Semiconductor had a return on equity of 16.60% and a net margin of 11.31%.
+Lattice Semiconductor had a net margin of 11.31% and a return on equity of 16.60%.

+Hedge funds have recently made changes to their positions in the business.
+Swiss National Bank boosted its stake in Lattice Semiconductor by 1.8% during the third quarter.
+Swiss National Bank now owns 305,100 shares of the semiconductor company’s stock worth $8,836,000 after buying an additional 5,300 shares during the period.
+Zurcher Kantonalbank Zurich Cantonalbank boosted its stake in Lattice Semiconductor by 9.5% during the third quarter.
+Zurcher Kantonalbank Zurich Cantonalbank now owns 15,668 shares of the semiconductor company’s stock worth $454,000 after buying an additional 1,361 shares during the period.
+AXA S.A. boosted its stake in Lattice Semiconductor by 11.4% during the third quarter.
+AXA S.A. now owns 390,000 shares of the semiconductor company’s stock worth $11,294,000 after buying an additional 40,000 shares during the period.
+Emerald Mutual Fund Advisers Trust boosted its stake in Lattice Semiconductor by 45.5% during the third quarter.
+Emerald Mutual Fund Advisers Trust now owns 534,061 shares of the semiconductor company’s stock worth $15,466,000 after buying an additional 167,071 shares during the period.
+Finally, Envestnet Asset Management Inc. boosted its stake in Lattice Semiconductor by 22.5% during the third quarter.
+Envestnet Asset Management Inc. now owns 11,959 shares of the semiconductor company’s stock worth $346,000 after buying an additional 2,197 shares during the period.

-In other Lattice Semiconductor news, Director John E. Major sold 1,000 shares of the company’s stock in a transaction on Monday, February 1st.
-The stock was sold at an average price of $40.68, for a total value of $40,680.00.
-Following the completion of the sale, the director now directly owns 32,058 shares in the company, valued at approximately $1,304,119.44.
-The sale was disclosed in a document filed with the SEC, which can be accessed through this link.
-Also, Director John Bourgoin sold 722 shares of the company’s stock in a transaction on Monday, November 30th.
-The shares were sold at an average price of $41.35, for a total value of $29,854.70.
-Following the completion of the sale, the director now owns 160,258 shares of the company’s stock, valued at $6,626,668.30.
+In related news, Director John Bourgoin sold 722 shares of the company’s stock in a transaction dated Monday, December 14th.
+The shares were sold at an average price of $43.14, for a total value of $31,147.08.
+Following the completion of the sale, the director now owns 160,786 shares of the company’s stock, valued at $6,936,308.04.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available at the SEC website.
+Also, VP Mark Jon Nelson sold 35,301 shares of the stock in a transaction dated Wednesday, February 17th.
+The stock was sold at an average price of $46.83, for a total transaction of $1,653,145.83.
+Following the transaction, the vice president now directly owns 53,339 shares of the company’s stock, valued at approximately $2,497,865.37.
 The disclosure for this sale can be found here.
-Over the last 90 days, insiders sold 3,166 shares of company stock valued at $134,258.
-1.24% of the stock is owned by company insiders.
+Insiders sold 38,467 shares of company stock valued at $1,787,404 in the last three months.
+1.24% of the stock is currently owned by insiders.

-A number of large investors have recently modified their holdings of LSCC.
-Eqis Capital Management Inc. grew its holdings in shares of Lattice Semiconductor by 2.4% during the 3rd quarter.
-Eqis Capital Management Inc. now owns 13,848 shares of the semiconductor company’s stock worth $401,000 after purchasing an additional 331 shares during the period.
-Amalgamated Bank grew its holdings in shares of Lattice Semiconductor by 1.7% during the 4th quarter.
-Amalgamated Bank now owns 21,250 shares of the semiconductor company’s stock worth $974,000 after purchasing an additional 346 shares during the period.
-Aperio Group LLC grew its holdings in shares of Lattice Semiconductor by 2.7% during the 3rd quarter.
-Aperio Group LLC now owns 21,136 shares of the semiconductor company’s stock worth $612,000 after purchasing an additional 547 shares during the period.
-Altshuler Shaham Ltd grew its holdings in shares of Lattice Semiconductor by 133.8% during the 3rd quarter.
-Altshuler Shaham Ltd now owns 1,073 shares of the semiconductor company’s stock worth $31,000 after purchasing an additional 614 shares during the period.
-Finally, Mackay Shields LLC grew its holdings in shares of Lattice Semiconductor by 1.3% during the 3rd quarter.
-Mackay Shields LLC now owns 52,900 shares of the semiconductor company’s stock worth $1,532,000 after purchasing an additional 700 shares during the period.

 About Lattice Semiconductor